YashashriGawande/DevConnect-An-Automated-Multi-Service-Community-Hub-with-CI-CD-and-AWS-Monitoring/README.md

 - Terraform :- Infrastructure as Code tool to create AWS infrastructure such as EC2 instances and EKS clusters.
 - Prometheus & Graphana :- Monitoring and alerting tools.

+# Configuration
+## AWS Setup

+1. IAM User: Create an IAM user and generate the access and secret keys to configure your machine with AWS.
+2. Key Pair: Create a key pair named key for accessing your EC2 instances.

+# SonarQube Configuration

+1. Login Credentials: Use admin for both username and password.
+2. Generate SonarQube Token:
+- Create a token under Administration → Security → Users → Tokens.
+- Save the token for integration with Jenkins.

+# Jenkins Configuration

+1. Add Jenkins Credentials:

+Add the SonarQube token, AWS access key, and secret key in Manage Jenkins → Credentials → System → Global credentials.

+2. Install Required Plugins:

+Install plugins such as SonarQube Scanner, NodeJS, Docker, and Prometheus metrics under Manage Jenkins → Plugins.

+3. Global Tool Configuration:

+Set up tools like JDK 17, SonarQube Scanner, NodeJS, and Docker under Manage Jenkins → Global Tool Configuration.

 # Pipeline Stages

 1. Git Checkout: